pythonLoader/MultiPointMixup/README.md

-# MultiPointMixup for Point Cloud Classification
+# SageMix for point cloud classification
 ## Installation
 ```
 # Create and activate environment using conda